 - Helps packs succeed.

-- Strengthens den/pack organization for better year-round operation.
+- Strengthens the den/pack organization for better year-round operation.

-- Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the National Quality Unit Award.
+- Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the Journey to Excellence.

 - Meets individual boy's needs and interests by offering a meaningful and educational Scouting program.

-- Helps recruit new boys in the den and pack during the summer.
+- Helps to recruit new boys in the den and pack during the summer.

 - Provides a method of recruiting, training and inspiring present and future Cub Scout leadership.

-- Promotes fun and adventure with a purpose?
-The reasons why Cub Scouts join and stay in the program.
+- Promotes fun and adventure with a purpose.